DayZFE/vue-poly/README.md

 }
 ```

-If injection exists, use injection value, otherwise, use the local value
+If injection exists, use injected value, otherwise, use the local value

-## InjectionMapping
+## Aggregation

 ```Typescript
 // you have a Composable